CoPS: Conditional Prompt Synthesis for Zero-Shot Anomaly Detection: Experiments

-We evaluate the ZSAD performance of our proposed method on 13 publicly available datasets from industrial and medical domains.
+\textbf{Datasets.} We evaluate the ZSAD performance of our proposed method on 13 publicly available datasets from industrial and medical domains.
 Specifically, we employ five widely used industrial datasets: MVTec-AD \cite{bergmann2019mvtec}, VisA \cite{zou2022spot}, BTAD \cite{mishra2021vt}, MPDD \cite{jezek2021deep}, and DTD-Synthetic \cite{aota2023zero}.
 Additionally, we utilize eight medical datasets: HeadCT \cite{salehi2021multiresolution}, BrainMRI \cite{kanade2015brain}, Br35H \cite{hamada2020brain}, ISIC \cite{codella2018skin}, CVC-ColonDB \cite{tajbakhsh2015automated}, CVC-ClinicDB \cite{bernal2015wm}, Kvasir \cite{jha2019kvasir}, and Endo \cite{hicks2021endotect}.
-Since VisA's categories are disjoint from the other datasets, we follow the standard ZSAD setting \cite{chen2024clip,ma2025aa} by training on the VisA dataset and evaluating on all others.
+Since the categories in VisA are disjoint from those in the other datasets, we use VisA as the auxiliary training set and evaluate on all remaining datasets.
 For VisA evaluation, the model is fine-tuned on the MVTec-AD dataset.
-More detailed descriptions about the datasets can be found in Appendix A.
+All experiments are conducted under the same evaluation protocol to ensure a fair comparison.
+More detailed descriptions about the datasets can be found in Appendix Sec.~A.